 The film repeatedly invites us to question the veracity of arguments presented by Smith, the onscreen filmmakers and the local press.
-It offers three major lines of interpretation which collide with one another: the often wooden dramatic reenactments of sleazy behaviour, the now omnipresent negative myths surrounding his legacy and the analysis of history offered by Smith himself.
+It offers three major lines of interpretation which collide with one another: the often wooden dramatic reenactments of sleazy behaviour, persuasive criticisms of his legacy – especially those regarding high-rise housing – and the analysis of history offered by Smith himself.

 Our Friends in the North (Peter Flannery, 1996)